The Fear of Inadequacy

 Oh, it’s not always the same things as standards are based on culture or geographic location.
 It can be based affiliation or wealth.
 There’s always something trying to make us compare ourselves to each other.

 Now, I know you’ve probably heard the saying that ‘no one can make you feel bad about yourself unless you let them’.
 And maybe you believe it, most days, but it’s cold consolation when your fear of inadequacy rises up.
 So, I’ll tell you something that maybe you never thought about before:

 Jesus was thought to be inadequate too.

 Oh, the horror!
 I can see your faces now.
 How dare I claim that the Savior of the world was inadequate.
 That’s not what I’m saying.
-Inadequacies, and the feeling of being inadequate, has to do with expectations.
+Inadequacies and the feeling of being inadequate have to do with expectations.